 We encourage them to explore the surrounding beautiful countryside and take them with us for walks and visits to local sites if they want to come.
 We teach them about the Irish legends of this area and Irish history and architecture.

-At this time of year there is always work in the garden.
-When it is raining, there is plenty of work to do in the house.
-This building is an ongoing restoration programme.
-There is always painting and there is some housework.
+At this time of year there is always help needed in the garden.
+When it is raining, there are plenty of things to do in the house.
+This building is an ongoing restoration programme for us.
+There is always some painting help and there some housework.
 This is our fifth year of hosting workawayers and, as you can see, people like staying here.

 We make a point of treating our workawayers as part of the family and every night we all sit down to dinner together.
 We really enjoy it if a workaway cooks for us sometimes - particularly food from their country.